 6.1.3.4 Assistance Data values for TS 37.571-2 subclauses 7 and 9

-Where assistance data is required on a per-satellite basis, or where the values of the data also varies with time it is specified in comma-separated-variable files in the GNSS data zip file specified in Annex B. These files specify the values to be used for each satellite, indexed by satellite SV ID, and, where applicable, the values to be used indexed by both time and satellite SV ID.

-Assistance data that is marked as “time varying” and the gnss-TimeOfDay field are only specified and used in 1 second increments.
-Interpolation between these values shall not be used.
+Assistance data that is marked as “time varying” and the gnss-TimeOfDay field are created and used in 1 second increments.

 The accuracy of the gnss-TimeOfDay and assistance data that is marked as “time varying” in the provided assistance data shall be within +/- 2 s relative to the GNSS time in the system simulator.
 In the case that assistance data is required but satellite signals are not required then this clause does not apply.